honhimW/meilisearch-query-dashboard/README.md

 * \< : Less than
 * \<= : Less than or equal to
 * like: CONTAINS('%any%') | STARTS WITH('%any') | ENDS WITH('any%') in (prototype-contains-starts-ends-with-filters-0)
+* q : another federation searchParams with only one attributes to search on.

 ```html
 #<attribute> : <operator> <value>